Phase angle, time delay and frequency - sengpielaudio

 but not for music signals.

 All equalizers shift phase with frequency.
-Special
+Without any

-tricks: 90° filter with two allpass filters.
+90° filter with two allpass filters.
+Phases are always phase differences.

-If there is a phase shift or phase delay of the phase angle in degrees it has to be
+If there is a phase shift (phase difference) or phase delay of the phase angle φ

-phase shift can be between the stereo signals left and right, between the input
+channel signals left and right, between the input and output signal, between voltage and

-and velocity v of the air particles.
+current, or between sound pressure p and velocity of the air particles

 Sinosoidial Wave